jeffsilverm/scrapinghub.com/README.md

 # scrapinghub.com
-Learning how to scrappy and portia from scrapinghub,com
+Learning how to scrapy and portia from scrapinghub,com